oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 * Coordinator Security Level: `2`.
 * Spammer Settings, check [these lines of code](https://github.com/iotaledger/one-click-tangle/blob/master/hornet-private-net/config/config-spammer.json#L72).

 Further instructions for AWS deployments can be found [here](https://github.com/iotaledger/one-click-tangle/blob/master/README_AWS.md).
-If you want to know lower-level details of the AWS installation, how to do it yourself in any Docker-enabled VM and what happens under the scenes, please continue reading.
+If you want to know lower-level details of the AWS installation, how to do it yourself in any Docker-enabled VM, and what happens under the scenes, please continue reading.

 ## "One Click" Private Tangle on any Docker-enabled VM